mworion/hue/README.md

 ## items.conf

+### hue_bridge

+Specify the number of the bridge id.
+Via this parameter the right hue connection is established.
+The numbers start with 0.
+There must be no missing number in between !

 ### hue_id
 Specify the lamp id.
-Via this parameter the hue connection is established.
+Via this parameter the right lamp on the hue connection is established.
+The numbers are the coresponding numbers of the lamp Id in the bridge.
+They normally start with 0.

 ### hue_send
 Specifies the attribute which is send to the lamp when this item is altered.
 Available attributes currently are: 'on', 'bri', 'sat', 'hue', 'effect', 'alert', 'col_r', 'col_g', 'col_b', 'ct', 'scene'